 Project planning and all designs are prepared as per SEQUIP design and the overall objective for the development is specified in the Environmental and Social Management Framework (ESMF).
-The design of the Girls' Regional School consists of required infrastructure package based on the school construction and maintenance strategy (e.g., number of classrooms/students, adequate WASH facilities, multi-purpose science labs, electricity, etc.).
+The design of the Girls' Regional School consists of required infrastructure package based on the school construction and maintenance strategy (e.g. number of classrooms/students, adequate WASH facilities, multi-purpose science labs, electricity, etc.).

-The proposed construction of the school will be having both ordinary and advanced level with capacity of accommodating students between 1000 and 1100 students.
-The construction package will involve the following facilities:
+The ongoing school construction has both ordinary and advanced level with capacity of accommodating students between 1000 and 1100 students.
+The construction package has the following package